-Quartile 1 shows a gap of 19.3% in favour of males (which is a 4.6% increase from the previous year).
+Quartile 1 shows a gap of 18.8%, in favour of males (which is a 0.5% decrease from the previous year).
 This is because four of our six most senior post holders are male as noted above.
-If the most senior post holder was female, the gap would be reduced to 8.4% in favour of males.
+If the most senior post holder was female, the gap would be reduced to 4.4% in favour of males.
+For Quartile one, using the median average, women are paid 1.9% less than men.

 We are committed to equality and inclusion and recruit to posts based on experience and skills, selecting the best candidates based on ability and not gender.

-Quartile's 2 and 3 show no gap.
+Quartile's 2, 3 and 4 show no gap.
 This indicates that the majority of employees (mainly support workers) are paid the same and there is no noticeable gap between male and female workers.

-The gap in Quartile 4 is 1.1% in favour of females.
-Our lowest paid workers are supported employees and we have more male supported employees than female.
+We previously had a gap in Quartile 4 in favour of females, as our lowest paid workers are supported employees and we have more male supported employees than female.
+However in 2024, as part of our commitment to fair and equal pay, we became a National Living Wage employer, which has removed this gap.